wp-plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 5.5.2 =
+* [Bugfix] Facebook Commenting interface was shrinked on mobile devices due to recent changes introduced in FB JS SDK by Facebook
+* [Bugfix] Facebook Login was unable to fetch email and some other profile data of user due to recent changes introduced in FB JS SDK by Facebook
+* [Improvement] Updated FB JS SDK to latest version 2.4

 = 5.4.2 =
 * [Improvement] Improved sharing/login icons for Twitter, GooglePlus, Stumbleupon, Pinterest, Email and Digg
 * [Bugfix] Overlapped, messy sharing and login icons in a few cases